rayanefojouop-lang/Rayane/README.md

 # Rayane2007
-A code to obtain bonuses for 1xbet boomaker
+create your new account 1xbet using the promo code 👉RAY2007👈 to obtain 200% of bonuses at your recharge.